-The twenty percent sample tabulation is scheduled to be carried out after the completion of the Basic Tabulation to complement it by providing more detailed tables for Japan, prefectures and cities with 500,000 inhabitants or more regarding major subjects of the census inquiries by using sample households with the sampling ratio of one of five.
+The twenty-percent sample tabulation is scheduled to be carried out after the completion of the Basic Tabulation to complement it by providing more detailed tables for Japan, prefectures (including Okinawa) and cities with 500,000 inhabitants or more regarding major subjects of the census inquiries by using sample households with the sampling ratio of one to twenty.

-The results will be published in the separate volumes of Volume 5: Results of Detailed Tabulation by the end of October 1973.
+The results will be published in the separate volumes of Volume 5: Results of Detailed Tabulation which will be issued at the Burea of Statistics, Prime Minister's Office, by the end of October in 1973.